Can magnesium help promote brain injury recovery?

 Incorporating these magnesium-rich foods into your diet can help promote optimal functioning of the body and mind.

 Another way to include more magnesium into your diet is through supplements.
 However, always consult with your doctor before adding new supplements to your diet as they may not mix well with some of your medications.

 The scientific evidence is mixed when it comes to using magnesium during brain injury recovery.

 Some studies show mild benefits in early TBI treatments, but most do not display any positive effects.
-However, there is also no evidence that magnesium is harmful, as long as you are not taking certain medications.
+However, there is also no evidence that magnesium is harmful, if you are not taking certain medications.